LiuChang0717/LiuChang0717.github.io/_pages/about.md

-Chang Liu is going to be a PhD student in the University of Tokyo in October 2025, he is now a research assistant in Nanjing University of Aeronautics and Astronautics.
+Chang Liu is going to be a PhD student in the University of Tokyo in October 2025, he is now a research assistant in Nanjing University of Aeronautics and Astronautics (NUAA).